JamesABaker/nni_supplementary_material/readme.md

 UniPM_20_flanklength_flankclashTrue.csv
 ```

+## Usage.

 ### Features.

-- The scripts can be used to mine Uniprot files and the Fasta TopDB file into tables that have easier to handle information about their transmembrane domain and neighboring residue sequences in csv format.
+The scripts can be used to mine UniProt files and the Fasta TopDB file into tables that have easier to handle information about their transmembrane domain and neighbouring residue sequences in csv format.

+Additional scripts that were used to analyse the data are included, however, these are provided as and may not work out of the box since they rely on more modules.

-### Usage.
+### Generating datasets.

 1. These scripts require Biopython, numpy, and [python 2.7](https://www.python.org/downloads/).
 Run `sudo easy_install pip; sudo pip install numpy; sudo pip install Biopython` and enter your password as appropriate.
 If you come across any errors it is probably because python is not installed in the default locations, or a package has already been installed before you ran these commands.

-2. Run the database builder scripts using `python topdb_to_table(fasta).py` and `python Uniprot_to_table.py`.
+2. Run the database generator scripts using `python topdb_fasta_dataset_generator.py` and `python Uniprot_dataset_generator.py`.
 These generate csv files from the database files.

-### Key.
+### Dataset file name key.

 The csv file names include the original database file, the flank length, Flankclash (true does not allow overlap, false allows overlap), and an additional condition if the only TMH records include flanks of either half, or full length.
+For example, `UniPM_20_flanklength_flankclashTrue_only_half_flanks.csv` is from the UniPM database file (`UniPM`), uses a maximum flank length of 20 residues (`20_flanklength`), does not allow flanks to overlap (`FlankclashTrue`), and only includes records that have at least 10 residues in both flanks (`only_half_flanks`).